United States

 The United States of America (USA), also known as the United States (U.S.) or America, is a country primarily located in North America.
-It is a federal republic of 50 states and a federal capital district, Washington, D.C.
+It is a federal republic consisting of 50 states and a federal capital district, Washington, D.C.
 The 48 contiguous states border Canada to the north and Mexico to the south, with the semi-exclave of Alaska in the northwest and the archipelago of Hawaii in the Pacific Ocean.
 The United States also asserts sovereignty over five major island territories and various uninhabited islands in Oceania and the Caribbean.
 (Note: The five major territories outside the union of states are American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
 The seven undisputed island areas without permanent populations are Baker Island, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, Midway Atoll, and Palmyra Atoll.
 U.S. sovereignty over the unpopulated Bajo Nuevo Bank, Navassa Island, Serranilla Bank, and Wake Island is disputed.)
-It is a megadiverse country, with the world's third-largest land area (Note: At 9,147,590 km2, the United States is the third-largest country in the world by land area, behind Russia and China.
-By total area (land and water), it is the third-largest, behind Russia and Canada, if its coastal and territorial water areas are included.
-However, if only its internal waters are included (bays, sounds, rivers, lakes, and the Great Lakes), the U.S. is the fourth-largest, after Russia, Canada, and China.
+It is a megadiverse country, with the world's fourth-largest total area (Note: The United States' world ranking by total area depends on how the country's area is measured.
+See List of countries and dependencies by area for information.
+The following two primary sources represent the range of estimates for the total areas of China and the United States: